BlackWolfed/RedTeamRecon/README.md

 $ ./httpscreenshot.py -i \<gnmapFile\> -p -w 40 -a -vH
 ```

-## 7. Using recon-ng tool to enumerate and get more information about target
+## 7. Using a recon-ng tool to enumerate and get more information about target
 ### recon-ng
 Recon-ng is a reconnaissance tool with an interface similar to Metasploit.
 Running recon-ng from the command line, you enter a shell like environment where you can configure options, perform recon and output results to different report types.
 - Check this article to know about this tool : https://hackertarget.com/recon-ng-tutorial/